-After my errands, I went back home to catch up with Leann… I told her what happened and she said, well maybe we need to focus on one entity at a time, probably Bothet or Botherrot (assuming it is his full name), need things to be performed before.
+After my errands, I went back home to catch up with Leann.
+I told her what happened, and she said, “Well, maybe we need to focus on one entity at a time—probably Bothet (or Botherrot, assuming that’s its full name).

-And… that’s not all Sheryl, I felt someone too, it was on the chair next to me when I was in the house, it identified itself as Artarooth I’m almost sure it must be Artoon, so let’s do some research on those names on the Soul Demonica book.
+“And . . . that’s not all, Sheryl.
+I felt someone, too.
+It was on the chair next to me when I was in the house.
+It identified itself as Artarooth.
+I’m almost sure it must be Artoon, so let’s do some research on those names in the Soul Demonica book.”

-The Soul Demonica book is meant to provide information about every element that must be collected to perform any incantation or summoning including names of entities which many were misspelled or the names were written in such a way to arouse the curiosity of the summoner probably with the intention of making the summoner more interested in the entity that is being called upon, in the end, many of those summoners are just curious and naïve people looking for a little extra fun that might go out of their hands, exciting for some, stupid and reckless for others.
+The Soul Demonica book is meant to provide information about every element that must be collected to perform any incantation or summoning, including names of entities.
+Many were misspelled or the names were written in such a way as to arouse the curiosity of the summoner, probably with the intention of making the summoner more interested in the entity being called upon.
+In the end, many of those summoners are just curious and naïve people looking for a little extra fun.
+Exciting for some, stupid and reckless for others.

-Leann told me this book is a compilation of evidence of rituals performed by different kind of people in the past, this book has no author, no year or date that could provide an idea of when was it made besides, I’m still trying to figure out if these books were meant to get on my way.
+Leann told me this book is a compilation of evidence of rituals performed by different people in the past.
+This book has no author, and no year or date that could provide an idea of when it was made.
+Besides, I’m still trying to figure out if these books were meant to get on my way.

-I told Leann, look, it seems like we are going to receive our last visitor pretty soon and I think this one is not going to be any happier than the last two.
+I told Leann, “Look, it seems like we are going to receive our last visitor pretty soon and I think this one is not going to be any happier than the last two.”

-All of a sudden while we were looking in the Soul Demonica, the book was thrown from our hands and it got stuck to the wall facing us, it was a heavy book so it was astonishing to look at it just placed on the wall like someone was holding it, and the pages started to turn rapidly till they got to a topic called Components of death… here things started to turn to another direction that not even Leann with all her knowledge was ready to face.
+All of a sudden, while we were looking in Soul Demonica, the book was thrown from our hands and it got stuck to the wall facing us.
+It was a heavy book so it was astonishing to look at it just placed on the wall like someone was holding it.
+The pages started to turn rapidly till they got to a topic called “Components of death” . . .
+Here things started to turn to another direction that not even Leann with all her knowledge was ready to face.

-She said Sheryl, according to this book we need to go travel in time and get to specific places… as I’m reading those places have a special connection to what happened to Christ in the past.
-So as the demons requested, the Memento Mori also talks about trespassing the barriers of time and space, I’m wondering if the book itself could be in some way a key to open the layers of dimensions?

-I’m not going to lie to you Sheryl, this is something new even for me.
-Honestly what the hell did you summon?
+Standing up and walking toward the book, she said, “Sheryl, according to this, we need to travel in time and get to specific places.
+If I understand correctly, those places have a special connection to what happened to Christ in the past.
+So as the demons requested, Memento Mori also talks about trespassing on the barriers of time and space.
+I’m wondering if the book itself could be in some way a key to open the layers of dimensions.
+I’m not going to lie to you, Sheryl; this is something new, even for me.
+Honestly, what the hell did you summon?”

-To our surprise after reading instructions on the Soul Demonica, it was so scary to see, that on the back of the same page where the steps were, we started to see… coffee stains but we weren’t having coffee, so where did this come from?
-Somehow the Soul Demonica was a multi-use book, it was changing its pages to whatever the reader was looking for.
+To our surprise, after reading instructions in Soul Demonica, it was so scary to see that on the back of the same page where the steps were, we started to see . . . coffee stains—but we weren’t having coffee, so where did this come from?
+Somehow, Soul Demonica was a multi-use book; it was changing its pages to whatever the reader was looking for.

-The unshaped supposed coffee stains started to get some shapes, one of them looked like a human shape, it started to show a spine that afterward transformed into many thorns… then I remembered, omg!
-The holes in my co-pilot seat, must be Bothet!
+The unshaped, supposed coffee stains started to take on shapes—one of them looked human.
+It started to show a spine that afterward transformed into many thorns . . . then I remembered: “Oh my God!
+The holes in my passenger seat must be Bothet!”
 I told Leann.